Employment discrimination: Salience

 Though most do not realize it, people are highly susceptible to stereotyping after focusing on a stereotyped category.
 For example, "men who were primed with stereotypic statements about women were more likely to ask a female job applicant 'sexist' questions and exhibit sexualized behavior (and it took them longer than nonprimed men to recognize non sexist words).
 Thus, a comment about pregnancy, a sex discrimination lawsuit, or diversity immediately before a committee evaluates a female job candidate is likely to exacerbate sex stereotyping in the evaluation."
 Employers can learn from this by making an effort to not bring up a minority-related comment before evaluating an employee in that group.

-Formalized Evaluation systems
+Formalized evaluation systems

-The more informal and unstructured employee observations and evaluations are, the more vulnerable superiors will be to bias.
-With a formalized evaluation system that includes objective, reliable, specific, and timely performance data, employers can put their best foot forward in managing a fair, non-discriminatory workplace.
+The more informal and unstructured employee observations and evaluations are, the more susceptible supervisors become to bias.
+By implementing a formalized evaluation system that incorporates objective, reliable, specific, and timely performance data, organizations can better promote fairness and reduce the risk of workplace discrimination.